nasirlukman/nasirlukman.github.io/_posts/2021-08-01-Earthquake-Playthrough-01.md

 At this stage, I think the normality assumption is reasonable and it could be the basis to split our depth dataset into several groups in our classification.
-If we look at depth distribution in our present classification, there are still indications of mixing population since we still don't have a unimodal distribution.
-I think it is a good idea to try multiple gaussian fixes into the data in the future, for now, we will settle with this USGS classification.
+If we look at depth distribution in our present classification, there are still indications of mixing population since we still don't have an unimodal distribution.
+I think it is a good idea to try multiple Gaussian fixes in the data in the future, for now, we will settle with this USGS classification.

 I still don't think it is a good idea to assume normality in magnitude distribution since I assume that smaller magnitude earthquake occurrences are exponentially higher than larger magnitude occurrences.
-But since our initial datasets distribution for magnitude shows a normal behavior, I imagine our classification should preserve the shape of the original data (which is the case for this classification), since I assume that earthquake magnitude spread with the same behavior in all depths.
+But since our initial dataset distribution for magnitude shows a normal behavior, I imagine our classification should preserve the shape of the original data (which is the case for this classification), since I assume that earthquake magnitude spreads with the same behavior in all depths.
 Well, let's try to split our magnitude to see if that assumption holds!

-We will divide out magnitude data into several groups based on [this classification](http://www.geo.mtu.edu/UPSeis/magnitude.html) into:
+We will divide our magnitude data into several groups based on [this classification](http://www.geo.mtu.edu/UPSeis/magnitude.html) into:

 - minor earthquake (<4)Mw
 - light earthquake (4-5)Mw